The Work is A Path of Developing Higher Consciousness

 GurdjieffWork.com is for those who are seeking to understand the nature of self, the universe, and the inner meaning of the Gospel message.
-It is for those who care about our world — a world which seems tragically out of balance — not what we imagine it could be.
-It is for those who sense the urgency of participating more consciously in their own transformation, and thus the transformation of the larger world.
+It is for those who care about our world, a world which seems tragically out of balance and not what it was meant to be or what we imagine it could be.
+It is for those who sense the urgency of participating more consciously in their own development, and thus the transformation of the larger world.

 We must realize that man cannot expect to live in harmony if he cannot undergo a definite and radical transformation of his consciousness as it relates to the significance of human life on earth.
-If we are unable to achieve the needed transformation, we can expect more of what we have seen throughout man's tragic history: violence, wars, and the slaughter of innocent men, women and children to settle our racial, religious, and political differences.
+If we are unable to achieve the needed transformation to a higher level of consciousness, we can expect more of what we have seen throughout man's tragic history: violence, wars, and the slaughter of innocent men, women, and children to settle our racial, religious, and political differences.

-Gurdjieff called this the terror of the situation.
-Through whatever form Gurdjieff expressed himself, his voice must be understood as an urgent call to each of us.
-He calls each of us to free ourselves from the inner chaos in which we live.
-He calls us to open our inner awareness.
-He asks us why we are here, what humanity wishes, and what spiritual forces will we ultimately commit our entire being to.
-Above all, Gurdjieff asks us if we understand who we are, and more importantly, what we might become.
+Gurdjieff called this the "Terror of the Situation".
+Through whatever form Gurdjieff expressed himself, his voice must be understood as an urgent call to each of us, for he calls us to free ourselves from the inner chaos in which we live.
+He calls us to open our "inner awareness".
+He asks us why we are here, what humanity wishes, and what spiritual forces a man will ultimately commit his entire being to.
+Above all, Gurdjieff asks us if we understand who we are, and more importantly, what we might become?

-a shadow of what man is capable of attaining."
+a shadow of what man is capable of attaining.

 Go out one clear starlit night to some open space and look up at the sky, at those millions of worlds over your head.
 Look at the Milky Way.
 The earth cannot even be called a grain of sand in this infinity.
 It dissolves and vanishes, and with it, you.
 Where are you, and is what you want simply madness?